 - Sealing of the valves – This is the quality of seal generated at each switch.

 The CPI TRITON RTO design minimizes the entrained volumes, making this volume of air very small.
-The CPI TRITON takes advantage of unique valve technology to switch the valve positions in less than one section and provide a reliable, metal to metal seal (no gasketing) that is designed to operate the life span of the RTO delivering greater than 98% destruction rate efficiency and provide exceptional performance and reliability.
+The CPI TRITON takes advantage of unique valve technology to switch the valve positions in less than one second and provide a reliable, metal to metal seal (no gasketing) that is designed to operate the life span of the RTO delivering greater than 98% destruction rate efficiency and provide exceptional performance and reliability.

 Examples of Regenerative Thermal Oxidizers (RTOs) used by manufacturers of flavoring and fragrance for the abatement of Volatile Organic Compounds (VOCs) and odors: